Bryan Shelton: Grand Slam finals

+Mixed doubles: 1 (1 runner-up)

 Coaching

 Shelton officially retired from the professional tour in 1997, and was named a United States Tennis Association (USTA) National Coach, a position he held from January 1998 until June 1999.
 Shelton coached MaliVai Washington, a 1996 Wimbledon finalist.

 Shelton became head coach of the Georgia Tech Yellow Jackets women's tennis team in July 1999.
 In his first season as coach at Georgia Tech, his team went to the second round of the NCAA tournament, upsetting the No. 25 Washington Huskies before falling to the No. 9 UCLA Bruins.
 He was named ACC Coach of the Year in 2002, 2005, and 2007.
 His 2007 team won the Yellow Jackets' third-straight ACC Championship.
 They then won Georgia Tech's first NCAA-recognized team championship on May 22, 2007, by defeating UCLA in the finals of the NCAA Women's Tennis Championship.
 Prior to his coaching tenure, the Georgia tech women's tennis team had never qualified for the NCAA tournament.
 Shelton was named the Intercollegiate Tennis Association (ITA) Coach of the Year in 2007.

 On June 8, 2012, the University of Florida announced that Shelton had been hired as the new head coach of the Florida Gators men's tennis team.

+On June 2, 2023, Shelton announced that he was stepping down from his coaching position.